Swadhyaya Movement: History

 Pandurang Shastri Athavale was born in a Maharashtrian Brahmin family in colonial India.
-In the 1920s, while he was in his early twenties, Athavale began to deliver discourses on the Bhagavad Gita in Mumbai, India.
-He argued that both the liberal welfare-centric approach and socialism were incapable of bridging the gap between rich and needy.
+While he was in his early twenties, he began to deliver discourses on the Bhagavad Gita in Mumbai, India.
+He argued that both the liberal welfare-centric approach and socialism were incapable of bridging the gap between the rich and the needy.
 He rejected charity handouts, arguing that this creates a dependent relationship, attacks human dignity, and robs the recipient's sense of self-worth.
 He sought another way for liberating oneself spiritually, economically, and socially.
 He believed that the foundation and values for such a search were in the ancient texts of Hinduism.
-He began preaching these principles from Upanishads and Bhagavad Gita in his community, particularly in the downtrodden segments of society he called Agri, Bagri, and Sagri.
+He began preaching these principles from the Upanishads and the Bhagavad Gita in his community, particularly in the downtrodden segments of society he called Agri, Bagri, and Sagri.
 This initiative began Athavale's Swadhyaya movement in 1958.
-His followers call him "Dada" (father.)
+His followers call him "Dada" (older brother).

-The movement refuses any support or assistance from the state or non-governmental organizations (NGOs), relying entirely on volunteer activity of its members.
+The movement refuses any support or assistance from the state or non-governmental organizations (NGOs), relying entirely on the volunteer activity of its members.
 It has between 50,000 and 100,000 centres ("kendra" locations) and between 6 and 20 million followers in India, Portugal, USA, UK, Canada, Australia, New Zealand and the Middle East.

 Etymology

-In standard Classical Sanskrit, svādhyāyaḥ (Devanāgarī: स्वाध्याय:) means study (adhyāya) by oneself (sva), i.e., private study or studying alone.
-For Athavale and the Pariwar (family), Swadhyay is interpreted as fostering a habit of self-introspection, analyzing one's own self in order to improve.
+In standard Classical Sanskrit, svādhyāyaḥ (Devanāgarī: स्वाध्याय:) means study (adhyāya) of the self (sva), i.e., self study, or self-development.
+For Athavale and the pariwar (family), Swadhyay is interpreted as fostering a habit of self-introspection, analyzing one's own self in order to improve.
 The understanding of an in-dwelling God imbibed into Swadhyayees (practitioners of Swadhyay) by Athavale is said to motivate them towards true expression of devotion (Bhakti).